fabiomantel/Talk2Close/project-documentation/feature-multi-file-processing.md

 - ✅ All API endpoints implemented and tested
 - ✅ Database schema with all required tables and relationships
 - ✅ Core services for batch processing, configuration, and status tracking
+- ✅ Global configuration management with validation and persistence

 #### **Frontend Components (100% Complete)**
 - ✅ Modern React/TypeScript components with responsive design